-In part, I blame my sister, who began ordering them on the regular after moving to Brooklyn a few years ago.
-We have fun ordering cool sounding concoctions when we’re out up in the city, or when she visits Frederick (some yummier than others, I’ll admit, but being daring is part of the fun).
-We also pick a special holiday cocktail for family gatherings—something fun, festive, and a little different than the normal day-to-day fare.
+In part, I blame my sister, who began ordering cocktails on the regular after moving to Brooklyn years ago.
+When I visit, we have fun ordering unique, new drinks (some yummier than others, I’ll admit, but being daring is part of the fun).
+We also pick a special holiday cocktail for family gatherings every year — something festive and a little different than the normal day-to-day fare.

 I still love a crisp glass of Sauvignon Blanc, or a Bloodline Blood Orange IPA.
 Don’t get me wrong.
-With lots of great vineyards and breweries in our backyard here in Maryland, you can’t not appreciate good wine and beer.
+With lots of great local vineyards and breweries in our backyard, you can’t not appreciate good wine and beer.

 These days I also enjoy throwing together an evening cocktail for myself.
-Using Mason jars makes it easy with their lids, which allow for vigorous shaking.
-As does the fact that I am now in possession of a SodaStream sparkling water maker, which means I can have a bubbly drink in hand WHENEVER I want.
+Using mason jars makes it easy to prep single serve drinks, especially with their lids, which allow for vigorous shaking!

-Grapefruits have been ridiculously cheap lately at the grocery store, especially at our local ALDI.
+Also, grapefruits can be ridiculously cheap at the grocery store, especially at ALDI.
 (Read this if you’ve never shopped at ALDI before.)

 And since I love a tart, citrus-y, sparkly cocktail, it makes perfect sense to use them in a fresh tasting grapefruit cocktail!